Review of the NEW Fujifilm GFX 100 RF medium format camera

 How shall I start the in-depth review of the NEW medium format Fujifilm GFX 100 RF camera?

 Traditional I take a new lens or camera to a photo safari and explore the IQ, haptic and overall performance.
-To me, next to the image quality, the haptic of a lens or camera is important to the creativity of my process of taking pictures to create “art”.
+To me, next to the image quality, the haptic of a lens or camera is at the same level important for the creativity of my process of taking pictures to create “art”.

 To show the difference in size, surface, resolution and pixel size of the APSC (X-PRO3), Full Frame (Nikon/Canon) and Medium Format (GFX100RF) sensor, I have added the table below.

 This has changed!
-I saw the market introduction of the new GFX 100 RF camera in the X-DEN Showroom of Fujifilm in Düsseldorf and made a 1h photo walk with this new type of camera.
-What can I tell you, this camera has caught me form the first shoot on.
-The 1h walk was too short to find out why this close feeling, I had till now only with the Nikon F2 and Fujifilm X-PRO3, came over me with the GFX 100 RF too.
+I have attended the market introduction of the new GFX 100 RF camera in the X-DEN Showroom of Fujifilm in Düsseldorf and made a 1h photo walk with this new type of camera.
+What can I tell you, this camera has caught my full attention from the first shoot on.
+The 1h walk was too short to find out why this close feeling, I had till now only with the Nikon F2 and Fujifilm X-PRO3, came over me as well with the GFX 100 RF.

-One month ago, the Marketing Team of Fujifilm has been so kind to lend me a Medium Format Camera the GFX 100 RF for 30 days.
-My challenge for those 30 days has been to understand the strength and even possible weaknesses of this new camera and has this warm “coming home feeling”, I had experienced during the one-hour photo walk romance, a real foundation.
+One month ago, the Marketing Team of Fujifilm Europe has been so kind to lend me the medium format GFX 100 RF for 30 days.
+My challenge for those 30 days has been to understand the strength and even possible weaknesses of this new camera.
+Has this warm “coming home feeling”, I had experienced during the one-hour photo walk, a real foundation?

 Specification